YAMWD/WSCBS_assignment_1/README.md

 ## 6. Delete All URLs and Identifiers: DELETE /
 Deletes all stored URLs and identifiers.

+## 7. Create New User: POST /users
+Create a new user with username and password and store it in a table

+## 8. Change password: PUT /users
+Update the user’s password if the user presents the correct old password

+## 9. Login: POST /users/login
+Check if username and password exist in the table and generate a JWT

 # How to Install Flask
 You can install Flask simply using pip, run the following command in your terminal:
 ```